marcoarment/Blackbird/README.md

 # Blackbird

-A small, fast, lightweight SQLite database wrapper and model layer, based on modern Swift concurrency and `Codable`, with no other dependencies.
+A SQLite database wrapper and model layer, using Swift concurrency and `Codable`, with no other dependencies.

+Philosophy:

+* Prioritize speed of development over all else.
+* No schema definitions.
+* Automatic migrations.
+* Whenever possible, use the type system and key-paths instead of strings.
+* No code generation.

 ## Project status

-Blackbird is an __alpha__.
-The API might change dramatically at any time.

-You shouldn't build anything against this yet.
-But it's close.
+Blackbird is a __beta__.

+Minor changes may still occur that break backwards compatibility with code or databases.

+I'm using Blackbird in shipping software now, but do so at your own risk.

 ## BlackbirdModel